 The Code and the principles enshrined in it should be adopted and implemented, nationally and internationally, by the relevant local, national or regional self-regulatory bodies.
 The Code should also be applied, where appropriate, by all organisations, companies and individuals involved at all stages in the marketing communication process.

 Communications practitioners or advertising agencies, publishers, media-owners, contractors and other participants in the marketing eco-system, such as market influencers, bloggers, vloggers, affiliate networks, data analytics and ad tech companies as well as those responsible for preparing algorithms for marketing communications should be familiar with the Code and with other relevant local self-regulatory guidelines on advertising and other marketing communications, and should familiarize themselves with decisions taken by the appropriate self-regulatory body.
 Upheld or partially upheld decisions may involve modifying or withdrawing the marketing communication concerned and the decision being published.
-They should ensure an appropriate means exists for consumers to make a complaint and that consumers can readily be aware of it and use it easily.
+The self-regulatory bodies should ensure an appropriate means exists for consumers to make a complaint and that consumers can readily be aware of it and use it easily.

 Further details regarding implementation of the Code by companies and other bodies can be found in the Implementation Guide for the ICC Marketing Codes5.